 - Neurotransmitter was first described by a scientist named Otto Loewi in the year 1926.
 He conducted experiments on the vagus nerves of frogs, after which he confirmed that the neurons could communicate by releasing some chemicals.

 - Excitatory, inhibitory and modulatory neurotransmitters are the three different modes of action performed by the neurotransmitter.

-- Its continuous production withhold our brain in function.
+- Its continuous production withholds our brain in function.

-- Increase or decrease in the level of neurotransmitter production influences physical and psychological activities of our body.
+- An increase or decrease in the level of neurotransmitter production influences our body’s physical and psychological activities.